 Impairment losses on assets carried at amortized cost are measured as the difference between the carrying amount of the financial asset and the present value of estimated future cash flows discounted at the asset's original effective interest rate.
-Impairment losses are recognized in the statement of comprehensive (loss)/income and are reflected in an allowance account against amortized cost.
+Impairment losses are recognized in the Statement of Comprehensive Income/(Loss) and are reflected in an allowance account against amortized cost.